 14 – (Well I couldn’t leave it at 13 …very unlucky) So finally, have fun!!!
 Enjoy encouraging your children be part of a very safe and friendly community.
 Festival as a family, stay together and have some fun!!!!
 Things don’t often go wrong at festivals and I have only ever had one serious issue to deal with in all my time doing this work.
 But it’s good to be safe and good to be educated… now go forth and partyyyyyyy!!!

-We are running a Child Registration Scheme at the Staffs Fest please go to Staffs Fest site office the entrance to the James Arena on arrival and fill out a form
+We are running a Child Registration Scheme at the Staffs Fest please go to Staffs Fest site office the entrance on arrival and fill out a form

 © 2013 Vibration.
 All Rights Reserved.